Tim Smith, Baron Smith of Ranmoor: School boards and non-profits

 In 2017 Smith became a trustee and board member of Farm Africa.
 As of 2023, he was chair of the non-profit's Fundraising Committee.
 He is a trustee of the Natasha Allergy Foundation, having been appointed in April 2019.
 Also in 2019 he became a member of Council for the University of Leeds, chairing several committees and serving on the Audit and Risk Committee, the Strategy and Investment Committee, and the Group on Pensions.
 In November 2023, Smith was appointed chair of the board of governors at Sheffield Hallam University, a role he retained in 2025.

 Recognition

 In 2022 he was named a Commander of the Order of the British Empire (CBE) for services to agriculture, food, and drink trade policy.
+Smith was given a peerage in the July 2026 political peerages.